Skip to main content

 The Verified Cost of Idling

 A heavy-duty truck consumes approximately 0.8 gallons of diesel per hour while idling.
-Over a typical year (1,800 idling hours), a single truck burns around 1,500 gallons of wasted fuel—costing an average of $5,583 per year.
+According to the U.S. Department of Energy (DOE), over a typical year (1,800 idling hours), a single truck burns around 1,500 gallons of wasted fuel—costing an average of $5,583 per year.
 Furthermore, this incomplete combustion accelerates engine wear, adding an estimated $2,000 in annual maintenance costs.
-Telematics software tracks these idle times, allowing fleet managers to enforce limits or justify the installation of Auxiliary Power Units (APUs).
+Telematics software tracks these idle times, allowing fleet managers to enforce limits or justify the installation of Auxiliary Power Units (APUs) or battery-based climate controls.

 3. Master Tire Management